 Looking forward to 2019, we see most forecasters expect prices to drop.

 Given the forecasts, the current market weakness, and the increased downward price pressure, prices will likely remain flat or drop for the next few months.
-As well, homebuyers and homeowners shouldn’t expect much price appreciation between now and the end of 2019.
+Additionally, homebuyers and homeowners shouldn’t expect much price appreciation between now and the end of 2020.

 2016 was the big year for home sales and the subsequent two years attracted fewer paying homebuyers.
 Metro Vancouver kicked-off 2019 with even slower home sales than the prior two years.